 Clients say that Jamie “has the ability to rapidly get across complex legal and evidentiary issues, and then cut across and present them in a persuasive and practical way.”

 He holds a current New Zealand practising certificate, and accepts briefs to advise and appear on New Zealand matters.
 He has particular experience in cross-jurisdictional matters, including stay applications under the Trans-Tasman Proceedings Act, and recognition and enforcement of judgments in each jurisdiction.

 Jamie also has a keen interest in electoral law, and has advised on electoral financing restrictions and appeared in electoral disputes.

-Jamie began legal practice as intern to Christopher Finlayson QC, then Attorney General of New Zealand.
-He read with Dr Charles Parkinson SC, and his senior mentor was David Batt QC.
+Jamie began legal practice as intern to Christopher Finlayson KC, then Attorney General of New Zealand.
+He read with Dr Charles Parkinson KC, and his senior mentor was David Batt KC.

-Commercial matters with which Jamie has been involved include the following:
+Matters with which Jamie has been involved include the following.

 - Application for declarations as to the invalidity of various corporate actions and orders for rectification of the register of members of a company per, ss 1322 and 175 of the Corporations Act 2001 (Cth).
-Matter settled before trial, with judgment given by consent.
+Matter settled before trial.

 - Burger & Ors v Longboat Holdings Group2 Pty Ltd VSC 469 – successful application for declarations that off-the-plan contracts for the purchase of real estate had been validly rescinded pursuant to s 9AC(2) of the Sale of Land Act 1962 (Vic), and for refunds of deposits paid (unled).

-- Acting for an Australian based importer and distributor on a claim against an international freight forwarder in relation to a theft of cargo.
+- Acting for an Australian based importer and distributor on a claim against an international freight forwarder in relation to a theft of cargo (unled).
 Matter settled before trial.

-- CellOS Software Ltd v Huber (No 2) (2020) 144 ACSR 267 trial on quantum following findings of breaches of director's duties.
-Orders made for defendant to account for $42m in profits (led by Charles Parkinson SC).
+- CellOS Software Ltd v Huber (No 2) (2020) 144 ACSR 267 trial on quantum following findings of breaches of director’s duties.
+Orders made for defendant to account for $42m in profits (led by Dr C Parkinson KC).

-- Liberal Party of Australia (Victorian Division) v Rae VSC 731 (led by Michael Wyles QC) whether decision by VCAT to refuse registration of how-to-vote cards on the basis that they were likely to mislead or deceive an elector in casting the elector’s vote was reasonably open.
+- Liberal Party of Australia (Victorian Division) v Rae VSC 731 (led by M Wyles KC) whether decision by VCAT to refuse registration of how-to-vote cards on the basis that they were likely to mislead or deceive an elector in casting the elector’s vote was reasonably open.

-- Rae v Victorian Electoral Commission VSC 730 (with Charles Parkinson) whether Victorian Electoral Commission authorised to reprint ballot papers to reflect dis-endorsement of a candidate by a political party after close of nominations.
+- Rae v Victorian Electoral Commission VSC 730 (led by Dr C Parkinson KC) whether Victorian Electoral Commission authorised to reprint ballot papers to reflect dis-endorsement of a candidate by a political party after close of nominations.